Post updated, April 2023.

 Whether you’ve begun a half-arsed blog or have yet to start a blog (half-arsed or otherwise) stop right now and read why it’s ruddy important.

-Adding consistent quality content will increase your organic traffic.
+Adding consistent quality content will increase visits to your website.

-That’s free website traffic that builds over time – but only if we keep blogging, yeah.
-And what do I mean by quality content?
-Well, that really depends on who you’re writing for and what their interests are.
+I’m talking about the organic, free visits—correction, the traffic you’ve not directly paid for.
+But I’m also talking about the traffic that involves you pointing prospects to useful information you’ve published.
+What is quality content?
+Well, that depends on who you’re writing for and what their interests are.
 Once you figure that out you can research keywords and phrases that centre your blog posts around certain topics.

 If you want more info on blogging with SEO in mind, click here.